 You’re in need of some quick cash, and you’ve heard about payday loans.
 They could be an option, but are they a good idea?
 Not exactly.
 Payday loan lenders are notoriously expensive for consumers.
-Read on to learn more about payday loans and payday loan alternatives.
+Read on to learn more about payday loans.

 Better banking for everyone

 Get paid up to 2 days early with direct deposit3

 A payday loan is a type of cash advance loan.
 You borrow money and then pay the lender back on your next payday, hence the name payday loan.
 But the lender can charge exorbitant payday loan interest rates, sometimes up to 400%.
 Many financial experts consider payday loan lenders to be predatory, and getting a payday loan can keep you in a cycle of debt.

 Payday loans can help with an emergency, but they can also create a heavy financial burden on the borrower.
 That’s why you should consider other ways to quickly borrow money if you need it.

 The lender will only require your identification, income, and bank account to obtain a payday loan.
 Payday loans are often lent to people with bad or little credit.
 A payday loan lender confirms your income and checking account information.
 They can usually deliver the cash to you as early as the same day.

 The lender will get your written permission to withdraw the amount from your checking account electronically.
 The lender will expect you to repay the loan right after your next payday.
 If you use an online lender, they will automatically run an electronic withdrawal.
 If you do not repay the loan in full by the agreed-upon date, the lender will charge a fee, and the cycle repeats with added interest.

 Most payday loans are unsecured, meaning you do not have to offer a form of collateral to take out the loan.
 As previously mentioned, the lender will get your written permission to have the money withdrawn from your checking account.
 Alternatively, the lender may ask you to write a check in the repayment amount, which they can cash once the loan is due.